ikzelf/zbxora/README.md

 the database.
 This saves a lot of space compared to having to run - and store - this info every hour.

 # value mappings
+zabbix supports import of value mappings since v3.
+Now you can import value maps in "Administration->General->Value_Mapping"
-Since zabbix does not -yet- export value mappings, first create them with following properties:
+Since zabbix pre v3 did not export value mappings, first create them with following properties:

   zbxora arl_dest
   - 0 ⇒ OK